 2020 Is going to be a plentiful harvesting year for the Worldwide Anglican Church and we are very busy preparing for 2021, which will be our Centenary!
 We are a truly International church and a close-knit family who prays together every day!
 Our Seminaries are exceptional, and our on-going episcopal and leadership training is second to none.
 We are very proud to humbly and passionately serve in some of the most economically challenged communities in the world, and we place much emphasis on a mission with purpose.

-If you feel called to the priesthood, or if you are a Bishop looking for a new Anglican Church that is conservative and completely unwavering on important issues, accepting of the five-fold ministry, and accepting of qualified women to the episcopacy then please complete the application below.
+If you feel called to the priesthood and your church wishes to join with us and support you, or if you are a Bishop looking for a new Anglican Church that is conservative and completely unwavering on important issues, accepting of the five-fold ministry, and accepting of qualified women to the episcopacy then please complete the application below.
 Upon receipt of your answers with certificates of Ordination, Consecration, Apostolic Succession and Academic qualifications, a member of our selection committee will reach out to you to begin the process.
-Please send your application to firstname.lastname@example.org.

 MEMBERSHIP AND CANDIDATE SELECTION COMMITTEE